 Note: While you can easily drive from Ramstein to Heidelberg, it’s also an easy place to visit if you don’t want to rent a car.
 The train station is a short, free bus ride from the historic center of Heidelberg.

 Located in the Alsace region of France, Strasbourg is right on the border with Germany and has strong influences from both countries.
 The city is a UNESCO World Heritage Site and has delicious French cuisine with a German twist.

 Stroll through the historic city center, La Petite France (Little France), and taste the famous Flammekueche, also known as Tarte Flambée.
 It’s one of the many dishes for which Strasbourg is famous!

 If you’re interested in military history, Strasbourg delivers on that as well.
 Visit MM Park France, a World War II museum that opened in 2017.
 Only a 20-minute drive from central Strasbourg, it has a large display of armored vehicles, boats, uniforms, and weapons.

 Strasbourg is an easy day trip from Ramstein but has plenty to keep you busy for at least a couple days.
 (Click here to find a good deal on a hotel.)
 Either way, it will definitely inspire you to visit more cities in France!

 (2 hrs 15 min)

 Bastogne is best known among military members as the site of Battle of the Bulge.
-Also called the Ardennes Counteroffensive, Battle of the Bulge was the largest battle of World War II and the final German offensive.
+Also called the Ardennes Counteroffensive, Battle of the Bulge was the largest single battle fought by the U.S. in World War II and the final German offensive.

 In Bastogne, you can visit numerous museums, memorials, and important battlefield sites throughout the city.
-Consider taking a tour to get the most out of your visit.
+This suggested itinerary for a day trip to Bastogne covers the main WWII highlights.